jorgecarleitao/public-contracts/docs/introduction.rst

 What is this?
 ---------------

 Each public entity of an european country (EU) has to publicly disclose the contracts they have made.
 These are stored in a publicly available database.

-Public contracts is a pilot project for collaborative analysis and visualisation of public contracts databases.
+Public contracts is a pilot project for collaborative analysis and visualisation of databases of public contracts.
 In this pilot, we use the portuguese database.

 We build and maintain an open source website and API for querying the database.